 Wild Turkey Rare Breed batch W-T-01-99 (2004) – 108.4-proof KSBW – reportedly an uncut blend of six-, eight-, and twelve-year bourbon – bottled by the Austin, Nichols Distilling Company, Lawrenceburg, KY

 Tasted neat in a Glencairn after a few minutes rest …

 Color: deep amber

-Finish: long & slightly dry, (spicy before sweet) cinnamon/clove, vanilla extract, sweet musty oak, fading herbal/floral spice
+Finish: long & slightly dry (spicy before sweet) – cinnamon, clove, vanilla extract, sweet musty oak, fading herbal/floral spice

 So how does batch W-T-01-99 hold up to batch WT-03RB?
-Well, they’re certainly more similar than I expected.
-Both have doses of the rich vanilla/honey/maple flavor found in WT 101/12, plenty of musty oak and spice, and some tobacco/leather notes as well.
-As for the biggest differences, batch 01-99 has more of a dusty Turkey nose, a bit more complexity in taste, and a notably less bitter finish (though slightly dry).
+Well, depending on the year, they’re certainly more similar than I expected.
+Both have doses of the rich vanilla/honey-maple flavor found in Wild Turkey 101/12, plenty of musty oak and spice, and some tobacco and leather notes as well.
+As for the greatest differences, batch 01-99 has more of a dusty Turkey nose, a bit more complexity in taste, and a notably less bitter finish (though slightly dry).

 While batch 01-99 is arguably the better whiskey, my recommendation would be to try 03RB before paying a premium for 01-99.
 If you’re a Rare Breed fan and love batch 03RB, then you’ll surely love and appreciate batch 01-99 even more.
 All things considered, it’s a tasty and thoroughly enjoyable Wild Turkey sipping whiskey that’s (sadly) miles above the more recent Rare Breed batch 112.8.

 Rating: 4.5/5 🦃

 i have an unopened bottle of W-T-01-99… located in chicago area. i wonder where i might be able to sell it and for how much?